'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: I want to thank you very, very much for speaking with us.
 Thanks for being here.

-LEARTY: Great pleasure.
+LEARY: Great pleasure.

 BIANCULLI: Timothy Leary speaking to Terry Gross in 1983.
 Yesterday was the 100th anniversary of his birth.
 After a break, we'll hear from one of Leary's colleagues in the early research into psychedelics, Richard Alpert, later known as Ram Dass.
 This is FRESH AIR.